threeport/threeport/docs/docs/index.md

 0. The CI actions run (GitHub actions in this case) and produce a container image that is pushed to a registry such as Docker Hub or GitHub Container Registry.
 0. The developer uses `tptctl` to deploy their workload.
-This makes a call to the Threeport API and triggers the control plane to deploy the app.
+This makes a call to the Threeport core system and triggers it to deploy the app.
    Threeport will call the Kubernetes API to deploy the Kubernetes resources.
    If requested, Threeport can deploy AWS managed service dependencies as well as other support services to configure ingress routing from the internet, provision SSL certs, set DNS records, etc.
 0. The image is pulled by the Kubernetes control plane.
 0. The app runs in containers on the Kubernetes cluster.
-This example shows the app running in the same Kubernetes environment as the Threeport Control Plane, but this is optional.
+This example shows the app running in the same Kubernetes environment as the Threeport Core, but this is optional.
 Threeport can deploy separate Kubernetes runtime environments as needed, and manage deployments to any cluster managed by Threeport.